CrhistianMRe/gallo-fuerte-desktop/README.md

-# Gallo Fuerte Desktop
+# Gallo Desktop

 ## Short Description
-Gallo Fuerte Desktop is a desktop administration application built with JavaFX.
+Gallo Desktop is a desktop administration application built with JavaFX.
 It uses Retrofit for REST API communication and Spring Boot for dependency injection.
 The project is managed with Maven.

 ## Technologies
 - JavaFX